Bringing Color into a Minimalist Home

 Bold napkins as brushstrokes on a linen tablecloth canvas.

 Colorful patterns and hues can coexist with even the most minimalist of homes.
 Against the backdrop of eggshell white painted walls, natural wood flooring and table surfaces, our colorful textiles and accessories look right at home.
+In fact, a well-placed hue—whether in the form of table linens, decorative bookends, or thoughtfully curated accessories—can add warmth, personality, and depth to an otherwise neutral space.

 Same dinner napkins - can you spot the difference?